 Do watch your dog closely though – and be aware when walks need to be shortened or maybe just skipped altogether for the day.
 Don’t get stuck in thinking that your dog must get out every day if some days that just isn’t what they want or need.
 This is especially true on hot days as older dogs do not regulate their temperatures as well as younger ones.

 All of this can, however, mean that it’s easy to inadvertently spend less time with our older dog – as we are walking them less – at a time when they need our company and companionship more.
-They still have the same mental, emotional and social needs as they have always had, and indeed by paying attention to those we can keep our older dogs stimulated, happy and, if anything, deepen the relationship we have with them.
+When living with an older dog, they still have the same mental, emotional and social needs as they have always had, and indeed by paying attention to those we can keep our older dogs stimulated, happy and, if anything, deepen the relationship we have with them.

 As an Agria Pet Insurance customer, you can speak to a vet completely free whenever you have a question or concern about your pet’s health.
 Simply download the Agria app for free 24/7 video calls; giving you expert advice to help keep your pet happy and healthy.